Do you find yourself going to too many meetings? Or to meetings that don’t really achieve anything? I know I do.

 While the comedic device may be…

-Yet as CJ also notes: it’s important not to over step the mark.
+Yet as CJ also noted: it’s important not to over step the mark.
 For me, Dilbert springs to mind.
 While the comedy might be champagne and the message cringeworthingly accurate, the cutting style of Scott Adams might dig a little too deep.

 Does it matter?
 Yes!
 You can’t forget your objective, which is essentially to change behaviour.
 So you can ill afford to alienate your target audience.